vmallet/ida-plugins/README.md

 * [NIOS2](https://www.hex-rays.com/contests/2018/index.shtml): An IDA Pro processor module for Altera Nios II Classic/Gen2 microprocessor architecture.

+* [nmips](https://github.com/0rganizers/nmips): IDA plugin to enable nanoMIPS processor support.
+This is not limited to simple disassembly, but fully supports decompilation and even fixes up the stack in certain functions using custom microcode optimizers.
+It also supports relocations and automatic ELF detection (even though the UI might not show it, it kinda works).
+Debugging also works thanks to GDB and it also does some other stuff, such as automatic switch detections.

 * [NSIS Reversing Suite](https://github.com/isra17/nrs/): NRS is a set of Python librairies used to unpack and analysis NSIS installer's data.
 It also feature an IDA plugin used to disassembly the NSIS Script of an installer.

 * [obfDetect](https://github.com/mcdulltii/obfDetect): A plugin to automatically detect obfuscated code and state machines in binaries.